5 Tips for Travelling to Ipiales, Colombia

 My best advice would be to allow plenty of daylight hours in case you end up waiting in line at the border.

-2. Check out Las Lajas Sanctuary
+2. Do NOT miss out on Las Lajas Sanctuary

-The best thing about Ipiales is the nearby attraction, Las Lajas Sanctuary.
+The best thing about Ipiales, Colombia is the nearby attraction, Las Lajas Sanctuary.
 Las Lajas Sanctuary is a cathedral that is said to be the most beautiful in all of South America.
 While I didn’t see every cathedral in South America, out of the ones I did visit, Las Lajas was definitely the most beautiful.

 Collectivos depart all day long from the main bus terminal and cost 2,500 COP per person.
-The downside to the collectivos is that they will not depart until they are full, which can take some time especially if you are travelling alone.
+The downside to the collectivos is that they will not depart until they are full, which can take some time especially if you are traveling alone.

 There is no entrance fee to Las Lajas.